spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/feature-walkthroughs.md

 ## Non-splittable Products

-The [Non-splittable Products](/docs/scos/dev/feature-walkthroughs/{{page.version}}/non-splittable-products-feature-walkthrough.html) feature allows controlling if items bought in quantities greater than 1 are grouped in the cart or processed as separate items.
+The [Non-splittable Products](/docs/scos/dev/feature-walkthroughs/{{page.version}}/non-splittable-products-feature-walkthrough.html) feature lets you control if items bought in quantities greater than 1 are grouped in the cart or processed as separate items.

 ## Order Management

-The [Order Management](/docs/scos/dev/feature-walkthroughs/{{page.version}}/order-management-feature-walkthrough/order-management-feature-wakthrough.html) feature adds a collection of functionalities that allow you to see the quantity of the order items, their status, and how long they exist.
+The [Order Management](/docs/scos/dev/feature-walkthroughs/{{page.version}}/order-management-feature-walkthrough/order-management-feature-wakthrough.html) feature adds a collection of functionalities that let you see the quantity of the order items, their status, and how long they exist.
 Also, you can view details per status and order page.

 ### Custom Order Reference: module relations